JGoutin/airfs/docs/index.rst

 airfs: A Python library for cloud and remote file Systems
 =========================================================

-airfs brings standard Python I/O to cloud objects by providing:
+airfs brings standard Python I/O to various storage (like cloud objects storage, remote file-systems, ...) by providing:

 * Abstract classes of Cloud objects with the complete ``io.RawIOBase`` and ``io.BufferedIOBase`` standard interfaces.
-* Features equivalent to the standard library (``io``, ``os``, ``os.path``, ``shutil``) for seamlessly managing cloud objects and local files.
+* Features equivalent to the standard library (``io``, ``os``, ``os.path``, ``shutil``) for seamlessly managing storage objects and local files.

-These functions are source agnostic and always provide the same interface for all files from cloud storage or local file systems.
+These functions are source agnostic and always provide the same interface for all files from storage or local file systems.

-Buffered cloud objects also support the following features:
+Buffered storage objects also support the following features:

 * Buffered asynchronous writing of any object size.
 * Buffered asynchronous preloading in reading mode.